GearHost/Docs/CSR - certificate signing request.md

 and then **Create Certificate.**
 There will be two options, please chose your preferred one.

+*Not sure about which certificate to get?
+Please click [here.](https://www.gearhost.com/documentation/SSL-types-pricing)*

 ####A) I want a SSL from you directly#
 Select **I want to buy new SSL certificate via GearHost** and click **Next.** Proceed with selecting your desired type of SSL , click **Next** and proceed with **step 2.**